I’m the Principal Attorney at The Data Privacy Lawyer.

 Regulators increasingly focus on whether retailers took proactive steps to protect customer data—not just whether a breach occurred.

-6. Federal Privacy Direction Toward 2026 (Predictive, Not Confirmed Law)
+6. Federal Privacy Direction Toward 2026

 Based on legislative activity, enforcement trends, and state law momentum from 2022 to 2025, retailers should expect future federal privacy expectations to emphasize: